tektoncd/community/teps/0115-tekton-catalog-git-based-versioning.md

 in [TEP-0079][tep-0079].
 The release notes should provide details about the changes in the specific resources in the Catalog in a given release, including notes about breaking changes.

-The versions in the Artifact Hub should use the simple version of [semver][semver] - `<major-version>.<minor-version>.0`.
-We propose that the release tags in Catalogs follow the simplified semantic versioning model - `v<major-version>.<minor-version>`.
-As such, the tags in the Catalogs will map to versions in the Artifact Hub e.g. tag "v0.7" in a Catalog maps to version "0.7.0" in the Hub.
-Minor versions are made if there are backwards-compatible changes only in the Catalog, while major versions are made if there are any backwards-incompatible changes in the Catalog.
+The versions in the Artifact Hub should use [semver][semver] - `<major-version>.<minor-version>.<patch-version>` and this value should match the value of the `app.kubernetes.io/version` label in the resource yaml file.
+We propose that the release tags in Catalogs follow the semantic versioning model - `v<major-version>.<minor-version>.<patch-version>`.
+As such, the tags in the Catalogs will map to versions in the Artifact Hub, e.g. tag "v0.7.0" in a Catalog maps to version "0.7.0" in the Hub.
+Patch versions are made for backward-compatible bug fixes, minor versions are made if there are backward-compatible new features in the Catalog, while major versions are made if there are any backward-incompatible changes in the Catalog.

+Specifically, use patch versions when:
+1. Backward-compatible bug fixes for the features supported in the `<major-verion>.<minor-version>`.
+For example, fixing the authentication bugs to fetch private repositories in the [git-clone task](https://artifacthub.io/packages/tekton-task/quan-git-clone/git-clone).
+2. Backward-compatible security updates in the resource file.
+3. Backward-compatible updates of the container images that are used in the resource.

+Catalog owners can generate tags/releases following the above rules when needed.
 The Hub will recognize this versioning model only, therefore Catalogs must use this versioning to surface versions in the Hub.

-Instead of the centralized Catalog from the community, we will encourage users to create Catalogs in their own GitHub organizations and share them through the Hub.
+Instead of the centralized Catalog from the community, we will encourage users to create Catalogs in their own GitHub organizations following the above versioning strategy and share them through the Hub.

 #### Examples